dominance-analysis/dominance-analysis/docs/Dominance-Statistics.rst

   :width: 600

-The measures of dominance calculated for the above predictors can be seen below.
+The measures of dominance calculated for these predictors can be seen below.

 .. image:: /images/Dominance_Analysis.JPG
   :width: 600